Boris Johnson claims new trade deal with Australia is 'global Britain at its best'

-The deal removes all tariffs on UK goods and represents the first major trade deal negotiated from scratch since Britain left the EU.
+Boris Johnson said the agreement, which removes all tariffs on UK goods and represents the first major trade deal negotiated from scratch since Britain left the EU, showed “global Britain at its best”.

+But the SNP have questioned the lack of protections for farmers and crofters north of the border, claiming Scotland had been “kept in the dark” and not consulted.

 The Prime Minister said: “Today marks a new dawn in the UK’s relationship with Australia, underpinned by our shared history and common values.